Grow a Butterfly Nursery

 Gottcha!
 Butterfly Nurseries are also known as Nettle Patches, which don't sound as exciting.
 We know you might not like nettles but don't leave just yet... hear us out...

 Nettles are absolutely essential for butterflies.
 A butterfly needs to lay its eggs on a leaf.
-These eggs hatch into caterpillars.
-The caterpillars eat the leaf to grow.
-They can't just eat any leaf, they need specific leaves.
+These eggs will hatch into tiny caterpillars which will eat the leaf to grow.
+However, they can't just eat any leaf, they need very specific leaves.
 Each butterfly has its own special leaf, called its food plant.

 The Nettle is the specific food plant for some of the most gorgeous, amazing, beautiful butterflies: Small Tortoiseshell, Comma, Red Admiral and Peacock.
 Therefore, without nettles we simply wouldn't have these butterflies.
 Nettles = Beautiful Butterflies.